 Should I Hire an Internal Team or an Agency?

 Whether you are starting off your marketing efforts with a small campaign or looking to launch an entirely new brand complete with a new website, you will need a team of marketers to lead the charge.
-The trouble comes when a company tries to decide whether it makes sense for an internal team to be hired, or if it should outsource its marketing efforts to a digital marketing agency.

 Hiring an Internal Team

-With hiring these employees comes paying salary, providing benefits, and providing any necessary equipment or software the marketers might need.
 Hiring marketers is also a difficult task in itself.
-Knowing if the individual you are hiring is the right fit for your company, and knowing if they will be able to deliver results, and eventually revenue, is almost impossible.
+Knowing if the individual you are hiring is the right fit for your company, and knowing if they will be able to deliver results and eventually revenue, is almost impossible.

 Don’t be afraid to ask for certifications, portfolios, hiring projects, or even working interviews when deciding to hire an internal team.
 This can help ensure you are getting the right fit for your needs.